How The TMB Tone Stack Works

 The treble high pass filter made up of the Treble Cap + Treble Pot blocks frequencies below approximately 2400Hz and allow higher frequencies to pass.
 The high frequencies are sent to the top terminal of the Treble Pot.
 The bass and mid frequencies that pass through the bass and mid filters flow to the Treble Pot's lower terminal so the Treble Pot is a balance control that allows you to select between the high and low frequencies at its outside terminals.

-The Tone Slope + Mid Cap low pass filter's cutoff frequency is a very low 142Hz so how do any mid frequencies pass on to the Treble Pot?
+The Tone Slope + Mid Cap low pass filter's cutoff frequency is a very low 80Hz so how do any mid frequencies pass on to the Treble Pot?
 The Mid Pot's resistance (below the wiper) comes after the low pass filter, which reduces the low pass filter's effectiveness so some mid & high frequencies pass through the filter and on to the Treble Pot.

 The mid control's high pass filter cutoff frequency varies between 318Hz to infinitely high.
 With the Mid Pot full up the mid high pass filter only blocks frequencies below 318Hz.
 With the Mid Pot full down the mid filter blocks all frequencies.

-The TMB tone stack will interact with a high impedance driving stage such as the plate of a 12AX7 like in Fender blackface amps.
+The TMB tone stack will interact with a high impedance driving stage such as the plate of a 12AX7 as in Fender blackface amps.
 The TMB stack's high load (low impedance) loads down the guitar signal coming off the tube plate causing attenuation.
 In other words the TMB stack's low impedance is in parallel with the driving tube's plate load resistor which lowers gain.